 Average Trucking Invoice Factoring Rates

 If you’re looking for an answer to your financial struggles, freight factoring may be the solution.
-But let’s first break down how freight factoring works and why it’s a common alternative financing solution, what will determine your factoring rate, and the average freight factoring rates you should expect to find.
+But let’s first break down how freight factoring works and why it’s a common alternative financing solution, what will determine your freight factoring rates, and the average freight factoring rates you should expect to find when shopping around.

 How Freight Factoring Works